LoLoSenPai/THIEF_DISCORD_BOT/README.md

 1. Clone the repository to your local machine or server.
 2. Install the required dependencies using `npm install`.
-3. Set up your `.env` file with your Discord bot token and other configuration details.
+3. Set up your `config.json` file with your Discord bot token and other configuration details.
-4. Start the bot using a process manager like PM2 (e.g., `pm2 start index.js --name "GamingBot"`).
+4. Start the bot using  `node index.js"`).

 ## Usage